Geology of Lebanon: Miocene

 Miocene rocks lie unconformably atop Eocene units, with almost the entire Oligocene missing.
 Some geologists suggest that the Oligocene and Lower Miocene are actually preserved in southern Lebanon as turbiditic sandstones.
 In the Miocene, the region underwent uplift, the seashore retreated and basalt flows blanked some parts of Lebanon and Syria.
 In particular, Syria experienced extensive basalt flows between 16 and 8 Ma.
 Some large marine deposits from the Miocene are located to the west of Mount Lebanon, while alluvial conglomerates covered limestones in Bekaa with up 600 meters of material.

 Pliocene-Quaternary

 The Pliocene succession measures 450 meters north of Tripoli and in the Bekaa, with a mix of sediments and basalt.
 Pliocene marine succession in the low-lying areas of Lebanon left basalt, chalky limestone, marl and clay.
 In the Bekaa, there are also conglomerate deposits from mountain erosion during this period.
 Within the last 2.5 million years, ramleh coastal sands made of carbonate and quartz grains are commonplace, sometimes loosely cemented with calcite.
 Terra rosa, red clay and quartz deposits are found in major cities like Tripoli and Beirut.

 Natural hazards

 The Lebanese National Council for Scientific Research have extensively studied the Roum Fault, which is seismically active and extends close to Beirut.

+Nature reserves

+There are eight nature reserves in Lebanon.